lukewickstead/KnockoutSurvey/README.md

 You will neet dot net core installed.

-Cd into the direfctory containing the main project file for example:
+cd into the directory containing the main project file for example:

 > cd ~/RiderProjects/KnockoutSurvey/KnockoutSurvey/KnockoutSurvey